MaggieAppleton/the-grist-mill/Planning/features/filter_rank_system.md

 ALTER TABLE content_items ADD COLUMN primary_research_statement_id INTEGER;
 ALTER TABLE content_items ADD COLUMN best_relevance_tier INTEGER DEFAULT 1;
 ALTER TABLE content_items ADD COLUMN best_final_score REAL DEFAULT 0.0;

+-- Favorites (heart/bookmark) support for single-user app ALTER TABLE content_items ADD COLUMN is_favorite BOOLEAN DEFAULT 0; -- 0=false, 1=true
+ALTER TABLE content_items ADD COLUMN favorited_at DATETIME;         -- when user hearted
 ```

+Notes:

+- This application is single-user only.
+Favorites are stored directly on `content_items`; there is no multi-user model.
+- When `is_favorite` is set to true, the system also persists a relevance rating of 4 (Very Relevant) for the active research statement and updates any cached best-tier fields accordingly.
+- During prototyping, when adding these columns, we will reset the database (no migration).
+See Prototyping Data Policy above.

+### Backend Initialization Changes (database.js)

+- We will not run the above `ALTER TABLE` statements at runtime.
+They describe the target schema.
+Actual behavior in `backend/database.js` will:
+  - Create `content_items` with all new columns from the start: `primary_research_statement_id`, `best_relevance_tier`, `best_final_score`, `is_favorite`, `favorited_at`.
+  - Create new tables `research_statements`, `user_ratings`, and `content_features`, plus their indexes, using `CREATE TABLE IF NOT EXISTS` and `CREATE INDEX IF NOT EXISTS`.
+  - Extend the existing schema guard to require the new `content_items` columns; if any required column is missing, drop and recreate `content_items` automatically on startup.
+  - For simplicity during prototyping, if non-trivial shape changes are needed to new tables, delete `backend/grist_mill.db` and restart to reinitialize everything cleanly.

 ## Implementation Phases